SergeyTocarchuk/sergeytocarchuk.github.io/_posts/2021-08-22-css-grid-properties.md

 Defines the columns and rows of the grid with a space-separated list of values.
 The values represent the track size, and the space between them represents the grid line.

 Values:
-- <track-size> – can be a length, a percentage, or a fraction of the free space in the grid (using the fr unit)
+- track-size – can be a length, a percentage, or a fraction of the free space in the grid (using the fr unit)
-- <line-name> – an arbitrary name of your choosing
+- line-name – an arbitrary name of your choosing.
 ```
 .container {
   grid-template-columns: ...  ...;